range of tankless water heaters

 Common Causes and Fixes

 • Faulty Gas Control Valve: The gas control valve regulates the gas flow to the burner.
 A malfunction can lead to inadequate heating or failure to ignite.
-Fix: This component requires precise calibration and should be inspected and replaced by a professional if found to be defective.

-• Clogged Burner Assembly: Dirt, debris or rust can clog the burner assembly, affecting the flame quality and heating efficiency.
-Fix: Turn off the gas and water supply, and carefully clean the burner assembly.
+• Fix: Turn off the gas and water supply, and carefully clean the burner assembly.
+The burner should be inspected and cleaned of any debris once a year.
 For heavy buildup or damage, replacement by a professional is recommended.

 Learn About Tankless Water Heaters